Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Introduction

 Salient numbers, such as round finish times in marathons \citep{allen2017reference,soetevent2022short} and predetermined par scores in golf \citep{pope2011tiger}, are well-known as focal reference points.
-Runners adjust their effort levels to meet target times, and golf players are significantly less accurate when attempting shots ahead of a predetermined reference point, labeled as ``par." \footnote{Beyond sports competition, \cite{rees2018quantifying} provides evidence implying that individuals have reference-dependent preferences, with zero tax due serving as the reference point.
+Runners adjust their effort levels to meet target times, and golfers are significantly less accurate when attempting shots ahead of a predetermined reference point, labeled as ``par.'' \footnote{Beyond sports competition, \cite{rees2018quantifying} provides evidence implying that individuals have reference-dependent preferences, with zero tax due serving as the reference point.
 As experimental evidence, \cite{abeler2011reference} conducted an experiment manipulating the fixed pay amount as a reference point in a real-effort task.
 In this experiment, either fixed pay or piecework pay for a correct answer was randomly determined after task completion.
 They found that subjects were more likely to stop when the expected piecework pay equaled the fixed pay, exerting more effort when the fixed pay was high. \cite{corgnet2015goal} also show that goal setting by managers is most effective for team workers when monetary incentives are strong.} Goals set by athletes based on past or current performances are treated as reference points in the form of status quo, past experience, and expectations.
 For example, self-reported target times in marathons \citep{markle2018goals} and personal bests in chess \citep{anderson2018personal,gonzalez2024personal} serve as natural reference points, whether or not they function explicitly as goals.
 Theoretically, \cite{heath1999goals} and \cite{koch2016goals} discuss the concept of goals as reference points.
-In our data on bench press competition, we do not observe prevalent bunching around round weights, likely because the categories in which players participate are conditional on characteristics such as age, body weight, and gender.
+In our data on bench press competition, we do not observe prevalent bunching around round weights, likely because the categories in which lifters compete are narrowly defined by characteristics such as age, body weight, and gender, so that competition is localized within relatively small groups and ranking differences are often determined by small weight margins.
 Additionally, unlike professional sports that provide substantial rewards, bench press competitions are amateur events with no direct monetary incentives.
 This setting highlights lifters' self-motivation to surpass personal bests and rank updates based on recent outcomes, independent of financial incentives.
-The current rank is the reference point and each lifter has more incentive to avoid a large loss from decreasing his ranking rather than to get a relatively small gain from increasing his ranking.
+The current rank is the reference point, and each lifter is expected to have stronger incentives to avoid a large loss from a rank decrease than to pursue a relatively small gain from a rank increase.